w3c/wcag2ict/acknowledgements.md

 ### Enabling Funders

-This publication has been funded in part by funds from the following organizations:
+This publication has been funded in part by funds from the following projects and contracts:

-* Ford Foundation
+* U.S. Federal funds from the Health and Human Services, National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), under contract number HHS75P00120P00168.
-* European Commission
+* [WAI-CooP Project](https://www.w3.org/WAI/about/projects/wai-coop/), co-funded by the European Commission (EC) under the Horizon 2020 program.

-The content of this publication does not necessarily reflect the views or policies of the Ford Foundation and/or the European Commission, nor does mention of trade names, commercial products, or organizations imply endorsement by the aforementioned organizations.
+The content of this publication does not necessarily reflect the views or policies of the Health and Human Services, National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), and/or the European Commission, nor does mention of trade names, commercial products, or organizations imply endorsement by the aforementioned organizations.